Food Pantry & Mobile Market

 Who Does the Pantry Serve?

-Our Food Pantry provides:
+Our Food Pantry provides approximately:

 3-5 bags of non-perishable food and 1 bag of perishable food per family per month